 Implementation Timeline: 2–4 years

-Use hybrid blockchain models for scalable city operations.
+Use hybrid blockchain models for growing city operations.

 Integrate with national 5G networks for faster data relay.

-Despite strong progress, Malaysia still faces hurdles—limited infrastructure, talent shortages, and tough competition from Singapore and Indonesia.
+Despite strong progress, Malaysia still faces hurdles.
+These include limited infrastructure, talent shortages, and tough competition from Singapore and Indonesia.
 But coordinated efforts between government, universities, and industry are closing the gap.
-MIMOS’s new blockchain infrastructure and public-private talent accelerators are key steps forward.
+MIMOS's new blockchain infrastructure and public‑private talent accelerators are key steps forward.

 ASEAN collaboration is another advantage.
-The ASEAN Digital Framework Agreement promotes cross-border blockchain standards, helping Malaysia position itself as a regional blockchain innovation hub.
-Regional blockchain summits in Southeast Asia are also fostering partnerships that strengthen Malaysia’s competitiveness.
+The ASEAN Digital Framework Agreement promotes cross‑border blockchain standards.
+That helps Malaysia position itself as a regional blockchain innovation hub.
+Regional blockchain summits in Southeast Asia are also encouraging partnerships.
+Those partnerships strengthen Malaysia's competitiveness.

 Category: Ecosystem Development